 10 June 1957

-After World War II, Christmas Island was placed under the administration of the Colony of Singapore.
+After the Second World War, Christmas Island was placed under the administration of the Colony of Singapore.
 Phosphate was discovered, leading to a booming mining industry which required large number of labourers from Singapore.

 By 1957, with the independence of Singapore becoming more imminent, the British proposed the transfer of Christmas Island to Australia.
 Taking consideration of the losses in phosphate mining, Australia compensated the self-government of Singapore a total of 2.9 million pounds.
 The transfer took effect on 1 October 1958.

-This event contributed indirectly to the political downfall of Second Chief Minister of Singapore Lim Yew Hock, who was blamed by the public for not trying hard enough in securing the sovereignty of Christmas Island, even though Singapore never truly had the ownership of Christmas Island.
+This event contributed indirectly to the political downfall of Second Chief Minister of Singapore Lim Yew Hock (1914-1984), who was blamed by the public for his lack of effort in securing the sovereignty of Christmas Island, even though Singapore never truly had the ownership of Christmas Island.

 25 May 1961 – Bukit Ho Swee Fire

 A disaster that had a direct impact on the development of public housing in our country, Bukit Ho Swee Fire took away a life, injured dozens and made at least 16,000 homeless.
-Most of the attap houses in the squatter settlement were destroyed as the fire spread quickly by the strong winds in the late afternoon.
+Most of the attap houses in the squatter settlement were destroyed as the fire spread rapidly by the strong winds in the late afternoon.

 The self-government of Singapore acted promptly over the next four years by building many low-cost public flats in Queenstown and other estates to reallocate the refugees.
 The root cause of this disaster, the largest fire ever in Singapore’s history, however remains unknown till this day.